 Abstract¶

-The business world is full of startup stories and legends but they’re not focused on businesses in the wood products industry.
-Starting a wood products business in California is exceptionally challenging given the lack of infrastructure, permitting, and difficulty in obtaining long-term (>3 years) feedstock contracts from government agencies such as the Forest Service.
-Funding and finance is challenging given lack of lender expertise in the field and investors wanting returns on a shorter time period.
-We offer lessons and approaches for new businesses negotiating this challenging environment along with funding and non-funding resources that can pave the way to success.
+The business world is full of startup stories and legends, but they’re not focused on businesses in the wood products industry.
+Starting a wood products business in California is exceptionally challenging, given the lack of infrastructure and permitting, and the difficulty of obtaining long-term (>3 years) feedstock contracts from government agencies such as the Forest Service.
+Funding and finance are challenging, given lenders’ limited expertise in the field and investors’ desire for returns over shorter time horizons.
+We offer lessons and approaches for new businesses negotiating this challenging environment, along with funding and non-funding resources that can pave the way to success.

 Takeaways¶